dialog-semiconductor/py_ble_manager/README.md

 ## Quick Start

-1. Clone or download this repository

-2. Connect the jumpers on the DA14531 Pro Development kit as depicted below:
+1. Connect the jumpers on the DA14531 Pro Development kit as depicted below:

     ![da14531_jumpers](assets/da14531_pro_kit_jumpers.png)

-3. Open a command prompt or terminal and navigate to the repository on your PC.

-4. Setup a virtual environment by calling: `<path_to/py_ble_manager>$ python -m venv ./venv`.
+2. Call: `pip install "py_ble_manager[dev] @ git+https://github.com/dialog-semiconductor/py_ble_manager.git"` to install the `py_ble_manager` package and its dependencies.

     > **_NOTE:_**
-      This library has been tested with Python v3.10.5.
-To create a virtual environment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
-To use the above command to create a Python 3.10.5 environment, Python 3.10.5 must be configured in your PATH.
-You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

-5. Activate the virtual environment.
-The specific command depends on your operating system.
-From a windows command prompt call: `<path_to_venv>\Scripts\activate.bat`

-6. Call: `pip install .[dev]` to install the `py_ble_manager` package and its dependencies.

-    > **_NOTE:_**
-      Specifying [dev] will install optional dependencies: [ezFlashCLI](https://pypi.org/project/ezFlashCLI/) and [prompt_toolkit](https://pypi.org/project/prompt-toolkit/).
+      Specifying [dev] will install optional dependency: [prompt_toolkit](https://pypi.org/project/prompt-toolkit/).
-      `ezFlashCLI` is used by the `py_ble_manager_programmer` utility to program the development kit with `py_ble_manager` compatible firmware.
       `prompt_toolkit` is used in some of the examples to provide a command line interface.

-7. [Download](src/py_ble_manager/util/) the py_ble_manager compatible firmware binary to the DA14531 Pro Development kit by calling the `py_ble_manager_programmer` utility from the terminal.

-8. The package is now installed and you are ready to run one of the [examples](examples)!

-## Quick Start (VS Code)

-1. Follow steps 1-2 in the [Quick Start](#quick-start) section.

-2. Open the `py_ble_manager` repository directory in VS Code.

-3. Setup a virtual environment by calling: `$ python -m venv ./venv` from the VS Code terminal.

     > **_NOTE:_**
-      This library has been tested with Python v3.10.5.
-To create a virtual environment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
-To use the above command to create a Python 3.10.5 environment, Python 3.10.5 must be configured in your PATH.
-You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

-4. Activate the virtual environment.
-Hold CTRL+shift+P to open the command palette.
-Select `Python: Select Interpreter`.
-Select the interpreter in the virtual environment you just created (labeled venv).
-Open a new terminal in VS Code and the virtual environment will be activated.

-5. Call: `pip install .[dev]` to install the `py_ble_manager` package and its dependencies.

-    > **_NOTE:_**
-      Specifying [dev] will install optional dependencies: [ezFlashCLI](https://pypi.org/project/ezFlashCLI/) and [prompt_toolkit](https://pypi.org/project/prompt-toolkit/).
-      `ezFlashCLI` is used by the `py_ble_manager_programmer` utility to program the development kit with `py_ble_manager` compatible firmware.
-      `prompt_toolkit` is used in some of the examples to provide a command line interface.
+      This library requires Python v3.10.5 or later.

-6. [Download](src/py_ble_manager/util/) the py_ble_manager compatible firmware binary to the DA14531 Pro Development kit by calling the `py_ble_manager_programmer` utility from the terminal.
+3. [Download](src/py_ble_manager/util/) the py_ble_manager compatible firmware binary to the DA14531 Pro Development kit by calling the `py_ble_manager_programmer` utility from the terminal.

-7. The package is now installed and you are ready to run one of the [examples](examples)!
+4. The package is now installed and you are ready to run one of the [examples](examples)!

 ## Basic Usage